irgaly/kfswatch/README.md

     when (event.targetDirectory) {
       "path/to/parent" -> {
         if (event.path == "target" && event.event == KfsEvent.Delete) {
-          // watching directory has moved or deleted
+          // watching directory was moved or deleted
         }
       }
       "path/to/parent/target" -> {